amir-dehkordi/Graphhopper/README.md

 ## Notes

-- The script uses the free tier of GraphHopper API which has rate limits
 - For large datasets, the calculation may take a significant amount of time due to the rate limiting
-- The output matrix is symmetric (distance from A to B equals distance from B to A)
+- The output matrix isnt symmetric

 ## Error Handling

 The script includes comprehensive error handling for: